jwplayer/applicaster-docs/analytics.md

 ## How can I analyze traffic on a user basis?
 The applicaster plug in sends the App User ID, which can be used to analyze traffic per user, instead of per session.

-You need to have a proper the `User identity storage key` on the plugin setting.
+You need to have a proper the `User identity storage key` on the plugin.

 |User identity storage key|Setting|Example value |
 |----------|--------------|----------------------|